kubernetes/website/content/en/docs/concepts/storage/storage-limits.md

 up to 128 volumes can be attached to a node, [depending on the node type](https://cloud.google.com/compute/docs/disks/#pdnumberlimits).

-* For Amazon EBS disks on M5/C5 instance types, Kubernetes allows only 25 volumes to be attached to a node.
+* For Amazon EBS disks on M5,C5,R5,T3 and Z1D instance types, Kubernetes allows only 25 volumes to be attached to a node.
 For other instance types on
 <a href="https://aws.amazon.com/ec2/">Amazon Elastic Compute Cloud (EC2)</a>,
 Kubernetes allows 39 volumes to be attached to a node.

 * On Azure, up to 64 disks can be attached to a node, depending on the node type.
 For more details, refer to [Sizes for virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes).

+* For CSI any driver that advertises volume attach limits via CSI specs, will have those limits available as node's allocatable property and scheduler will not schedule pods(with volumes) on the node that is already at its capacity.
+Please refer to [CSI specs](https://github.com/container-storage-interface/spec/blob/master/spec.md#nodegetinfo) for more details.

 {{% /capture %}}